krispayne/CIS-Settings/README.md

 **Use at your own risk, please.
 There may be dragons.**

-10.9 Mavericks file is mostly ready, but not very pretty.
-Based off 1.0 benchmarks
+-10.9 Mavericks file is mostly ready, but not very pretty.
+Based off 1.0 benchmarks -10.10 Yosemite is based off 1.2.0 benchmarks.
+[CHANGELOG] (https://github.com/krispayne/CIS-Settings/commit/e773ac921c75a4b2a656be1dff80e0a0cabcc111#commitcomment-17942167)

-10.9 Mavericks dotfile is mostly ready, but not very pretty.
-Based off 1.0 benchmarks

-10.10 Yosemite is being updated to match 1.0 benchmarks.
-Currently based off a beta of 1.0.

-10.11 El Capitan is based off 1.0 benchmarks.
+-10.11 El Capitan is based off 1.0 benchmarks.

 The benchmarks are available at the [Center for Internet Security] (https://benchmarks.cisecurity.org/)